Generic Name: saquinavir mesylate

 - Loss of therapeutic effect of Invirase/ritonavir and possible development of resistance.

-See Table 3 for steps to prevent or manage these possible and known significant drug interactions, including dosing recommendations [see Drug Interactions (7)].
-Consider the potential for drug interactions prior to and during Invirase/ritonavir therapy; review concomitant medications during Invirase/ritonavir therapy; and monitor for adverse reactions associated with concomitant medications [see Contraindications (4) and Drug Interactions (7)].
+See Table 2 for steps to prevent or manage these possible and known significant drug interactions, including dosing recommendations [see Drug Interactions (7)].
+Consider the potential for drug interactions prior to and during Invirase/ritonavir therapy; review concomitant medications during Invirase/ritonavir therapy; and monitor for the adverse reactions associated with the concomitant medications [see Contraindications (4) and Drug Interactions (7)].

 PR Interval Prolongation

 Invirase/ritonavir prolongs the PR interval in a dose-dependent fashion.
 Cases of second or third degree atrioventricular block have been reported rarely.
 Patients with underlying structural heart disease, pre-existing conduction system abnormalities, cardiomyopathies and ischemic heart disease may be at increased risk for developing cardiac conduction abnormalities.
 ECG monitoring is recommended in these patients [see Warnings and Precautions (5.4)].
 Discontinue Invirase/ritonavir if significant arrhythmias, QT or PR prolongation occur.